 Dean et al.[7] present a technique for measuring the effect of inlining decisions for the programming language SELF, called inlining trials, as opposed to predicting them with heuristics.
-Inlining trials are used to calculate the costs and benefits of inlining decisions by examining both the effects of optimizations applied to the body of the inlined routine.
-The results of inlining trials are stored in a persistent database to be reused when making future inlining decisions at similar call sites.
 Using this technique, the authors were able to reduce compilation time at the expense of an average increase in running time.
-This work was performed on a language called SELF, which places an even greater premium on inlining than Java due to its frequently executed method calls.
-This technique requires non-trivial changes to the compiler in order to record where and how inlining enabled and disabled certain optimizations.
 We assert that better heuristics, such as the ones found in this paper, can predict the opportunities enabled/disabled by inlining and may achieve much of the benefit of inlining trials.